drf0rk/AnxLight/Docs/BrainDump.md

 *   **Data Module Content:** Accuracy of URLs and filenames in `sd15_data.py` and `sdxl_data.py` is crucial.
 Consistent use of `inpainting: True` flag for models needed for UI filter.
 Handling of ControlNet model+YAML pairs in `download_selected_asset` needs to ensure both are fetched if listed.

 ## 6. Immediate Next Steps (Post Initial v3 File Setup)
-**Note:** This section is revised for the current v3 context, superseding older "Next Steps" detailed in previous versions of this document.
+**Note:** This section is revised for the current v3 context, superseding older \"Next Steps\" detailed in previous versions of this document.
 The primary focus is achieving full functionality of the v3 architecture.
 Refer to `AnxLight_Development_Plan.md` (root) for the broader roadmap.

 1.  **Refactor `scripts/UIs/A1111.py`:**
     *   Remove IPython dependencies (`get_ipython().system`, `!`).